Author: Emily Hill

 May always used to be my favorite month.
-The beginning of truly warm and sunny weather, everything that was once lifeless for the winter now lush and green, the end of the school year, and my birthday.
+The beginning of truly warm and sunny weather, everything that was once lifeless for the winter was now lush and green, the end of the school year, and my birthday.
 Aside from the intense pollen we have here in North Georgia, there wasn’t much I didn’t like about the month of May.

 Now it’s a strange month.
 I stray from saying “bad” because there’s always good to be found, so it’s just a strange month.
 As April nears its end and May approaches, I find myself becoming easily annoyed and impatient.
 I know I’m a sinner, it doesn’t take spending much time around me to find that out, but this specific time of year is different.
 All of my tasks seem overwhelming, and I can’t think clearly.